JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 `evaluate`/`evaluate!`) tacitly assumes that feature-label pairs of observations `(X1, y1), (X2, y2), (X2, y2), ...` are being modelled as
-identically independent random variables (i.i.d.), and constructs some kind of representation of an estimate of the conditional probablility `p(y | X)` (`y` and `X` *single* observations).
+identically independent random variables (i.i.d.), and constructs some kind of representation of an estimate of the conditional probability `p(y | X)` (`y` and `X` *single* observations).
 It may be that a model implementing the MLJ interface has the potential to make predictions under weaker assumptions (e.g., time series forecasting